 UV-Protected Acrylic Display Cases for Sun-Exposed Retail

 Standard PMMA in a south-facing window yellows visibly inside 6 months.
-Here is the UV-grade spec, the 12-month test data, and the cost premium that actually buys fade resistance.
+Here is the UV-grade spec, the weathering data behind it, and the cost premium that actually buys fade resistance.

 Key Takeaways

-1. Standard cast PMMA in a south-facing retail window typically reaches a yellowness index of 11–13 by month 12 of direct exposure — visibly amber to any buyer walking past.
+- Standard cast PMMA in a south-facing retail window typically reaches a yellowness index in the low double digits after roughly a year of direct exposure — visibly amber to any buyer walking past.

-3. Cast-in UV stabilizer outperforms surface UV-block film over time — the film delaminates, scratches off in cleaning, and leaves uneven fade lines after roughly 8 months.
+- Cast-in UV stabilizer outperforms surface UV-block film over time — the film delaminates, scratches off in cleaning, and leaves uneven fade lines after months of daily handling.

 On this page